guillaumemorin/algolia-soundcloud-connector/README.md

 ## Configuration

-You first need to set your Algolia and Soundcloud credentials in conf.js You can find them on [your Algolia account](http://www.algolia.com/users/edit) and on your [soundcloud developer account](http://soundcloud.com/you/apps).
+You first need to set your Algolia and Soundcloud credentials in conf.js You can find them on [your Algolia account](http://www.algolia.com/users/edit) and on your [Soundcloud developer account](http://soundcloud.com/you/apps).

 	soundcloud: {
 		client_id: 'CLIENT_ID',